projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    behavior can be thwarted with a page fault (#PF) by the processor in the hypervisor.
-Whenever the hypervisor has a valid reason to have a write access to user-accessible read-only memory (guest memory), it can disable CR0.WP (clear CR0.WP) before writing, and afterwards set CR0.WP back to 1.
+Whenever the hypervisor has a valid reason to have a write access to user-accessible read-only memory (guest memory), it can disable CR0.WP (clear CR0.WP) before writing, and then set CR0.WP back to 1.

    This solution is better than the 1st solution above because it doesn't